Who is our Microsoft Identity Manager MIM Foundation Training Course for?

 - Handle sets, simple workflows and MPRs

-If you want to learn about the Privileged Access Management (PAM) feature of MIM, we cover this in a separate one-day course.
+The Privileged Access Management (PAM) feature of MIM is covered in a separate one-day course.

 We also run MIM Advanced and MIM Expert courses.
 Not sure which is right for you?